About the college

 St Anne’s has one of the largest college libraries in Oxford with some 110,000 volumes.
 There are good collections in all subjects, and excellent collections in most.
 Education, English, philosophy, politics and medicine are among the subjects especially well catered for.

-The college has invested in a new purpose-built library and academic centre, due to open to students in September 2016.
+The college has invested in a new purpose-built library and academic centre.
 The new building provides increased room for the collections, additional computers, and a wide range of both silent and group study spaces.

 The library is open to college members 24/7, both during term and in the vacations.